- The DPRK has successfully tested fission devices.

 The strike has to destroy both the political leadership in the DPRK and all of the DPRK's army elements capable of retaliation.
 So the strike has to be massive.
 It has to destroy not only the ICBM retaliation capability, but the ability to strike South Korea in retaliation.
 And it might need to be followed by a land invasion to prevent a massive conventional response.
 Though I doubt the remaining elements of the DPRK army will want to counter attack after the massive strike.

-Perhaps waiting until the THAAD system is operational in South Korea makes some sense.
-Taking out 100% of the DPRK's missile capacity seems improbable.
+The THAAD system is operational in South Korea.
+Taking out 100% of the DPRK's missile capacity seems improbable so this will provide some relief for the poor people in ROK.

-I believe that the situation is untenable.
-Since I value all US cities and lives above those of any in the DPRK, why is this NOT the time to act?
+The situation is untenable.
+Since I value all US cities and lives above those of any in the DPRK, this is the time to act?